kwyxz/steamdeck/README.md

 Several folders in `/home/deck/.config/retroarch` are symlinks to their original locations.
 We want these updated by Emudeck when updates are available.
 In order to get RetroAchievements working, you need to replace "kwyxz" by your username in `/home/deck/.config/retroarch/` on the `cheevos_username` line and update the `cheevos_token` line (or `cheevos_password` if appropriate)

+As the HyperSpaceMadness and Duimon shaders / artworks are in submodules, this repository needs to be cloned using the `--recursive` option (or you can install the HSM/Duimon repos manually if you prefer)

 ### Yuzu

 I don't like AppImages so I installed the flatpak.
 More seriously I was having issues with command-line options with the AppImage, while the flatpack just worked.
 So run `flatpak install yuzu` if you plan on using Yuzu on your SteamDeck.